 I’ve been searching for writing contests for kids for my daughter and her friend.
 Many kids, like mine, want to write for an audience; they’d love to be published.
-This round-up of writing contests for kids and opportunities might just help give young writers their first chance at publication.
+This round-up of writing contests for kids and other opportunities might help give emerging writers their first chance at publication.

 Let me also suggest that you temper your kids’ enthusiasm with a bit of reality.
-It’s a tricky thing because you don’t want to be a killjoy but you also want your children to understand that good, award-winning writing is hard work and takes dedication.
-So even when faced with rejection, or not winning, kids need to persevere and keep writing.
-(Feel free to share stories authors such as Madeline L’Engle, J.K.
-Rowlings, and Dr. Seuss who were rejected for publishing a lot.)
+It’s a tricky thing because you don’t want to be a killjoy, but you also want your children to understand that good, award-winning writing is hard work and takes dedication.
+So if your child applies to a writing competition and gets rejected or doesn’t win any writing prize, encourage your kids to persevere and keep writing.
+(Feel free to share stories of authors such as Madeline L’Engle, J.K.
+Rowlings, and Dr. Seuss, who were rejected for publishing a lot.)

-Also, it’s important that kids read through the past winners or published pieces so they get an idea of what the contest or publication is looking for.
+When you’re looking at these writing contests, suggest that kids read through the past winners or published pieces to get an idea of what the contest or publication is looking for in a writing piece.

 All that being said, publishing can be a very motivational goal.
-Encourage your kids to write and apply for opportunities like these.
-But remind them that failure only means that they haven’t been published YET.
-Best wishes!
+Encourage your kids to write essays, short stories, poetry, and creative nonfiction and apply for opportunities like these.
+But remind your writers that failure only means that they haven’t been published YET.

 **Check the comments for more contests.